pyprg/egrid/README.md

 mnodeinj: scipy.sparse.csc_matrix

-    converts a vector ordered according to injection indices to a vector ordered according to power flow calculation nodes (adding entries of injections for each node) by calculating 'mnodeinj @ vector'
+    converts a vector ordered according to injection indices to a vector ordered according to power flow calculation nodes (adding values of injections for each node) by calculating 'mnodeinj @ vector'

 injection_factor_associations: pandas.DataFrame (index: 'step','injid','part')